rafarm04/Evidence2_MultiAgents/README.md

 - **Flask**: A micro web framework for Python to facilitate communication between backend and frontend.
 - **Unity Engine**: For creating the visual simulation of the environment and agents.
 - **C#**: Scripting language used in Unity for frontend development.

+### YOLO Object Detection

+**YOLO (You Only Look Once)** is a real-time object detection algorithm that divides an input image into a grid and predicts bounding boxes, class labels, and confidence scores in a single pass through a neural network.
+Each grid cell detects multiple bounding boxes and assigns class probabilities, while confidence scores indicate how likely the detected object is and how accurate the bounding box is.
+YOLO processes the entire image at once, making it fast and efficient for real-time applications.
+After detection, a post-processing step called Non-Maximum Suppression (NMS) filters out redundant boxes, keeping the most confident predictions.
+This enables YOLO to quickly and accurately detect and classify objects in images.

+#### How the Server Functions with Unity

+- **Unity Captures the Image**:
+  - A camera in Unity (e.g., drone camera, fixed camera) captures an image.
+  - The script (`CameraCapture.cs`) converts the image into a PNG byte array.

+- **Unity Sends the Image to the Server**:
+  - Unity (`YoloDetection.cs`) uses an HTTP POST request to send the captured image to the Flask server.
+  - The image is sent as part of a `multipart/form-data` request, ensuring compatibility with the Flask server.

+- **Server Processes the Image**:
+  - The Flask server receives the image and decodes it using OpenCV.
+  - The YOLO model processes the image, identifying objects and their bounding boxes.

+- **Server Responds to Unity**:
+  - The Flask server formats the detection results as JSON and sends them back to Unity.
+  - The JSON includes details like detected object classes and bounding box coordinates.

+- **Unity Processes the Results**:
+  - Unity parses the JSON response and uses it to implement game logic, such as highlighting detected objects or triggering actions based on specific detections.

 ## Team Members